Raynos/date-picker/readme.md

 - <s>0.1</s>: Can render and navigate.
 - <s>0.2</s>: Can emit events.
-- 0.3: More options and customizability.
-- 0.4: Popup and binding to input element.
+- 0.3: Popup and binding to input element.
+- 0.4: More options and customizability.
 - 0.5: Ender support.
+- 0.6: Full support for touch devices.

 - 1.0: All done and ready for prod-use.